sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 ## Iterating over objects

 There are [many ways to iterate over object keys or values](https://stackoverflow.com/questions/684672/how-do-i-loop-through-or-enumerate-a-javascript-object/5737136#5737136) in JavaScript.
 I equally dislike them all, so it’s hard to choose the best one.
-Unfortunately, there’s no `map()` for objects, though Lodash does have three methods for object iteration, so it’s a good option if we’re already using Lodash in our project.
+Unfortunately, there’s no `map()` for objects, though Lodash does have several methods for object iteration, so it’s a good option if we’re already using Lodash in our project.
+For example, we can use [the `mapValue()` method](https://lodash.com/docs#mapValues):

 ```js
 const allNames = {